 Skrill Registration Process Explained

-South Africans can expect the same registration process with Skrill as users from any other part of the world, as there are no fees or charges for South Africans only.
+Binary traders in South Africa can expect the same registration process with Skrill as users from any other part of the world, as there are no fees or charges for South Africans only.
 In order to open a Skrill account, they have to fill out an online form.

 Once they are done they need to deposit some money to their account, in order to activate it.
 This can be done via wire transfer or via credit/debit card.